republik/app/README.md

 The login screen needs to be implemented specifically for the app, probably in the web front end.
 The existing front and article views can be used as is.

-**Other important screens:**
-- feed (existing, chronological list of articles)
-- notifiction list (new)

-## Frame

-As a first step we'll customized the web frame based on user agent detection, see #X.

-In a second step we might want to integrate deeply.
-Hide the whole frame via user agent detection and do a native frame.